ji-chani/FSLAlphabetRecognition-PHCA/README.md

 ### Main Implementation
 - Create a virtual environment and install all dependencies from [requirements.txt](BreadcrumbsFSLAlphabetRecognition-PHCA/requirements.txt) file (**Important Note**: Make sure to use Python version (>3.7, <=3.10.10) so that the _ripser_ package will work)
 - Run the [main.py](BreadcrumbsFSLAlphabetRecognition-PHCA/main.py) file
+- View the results (shown as images) in the directory